Pab450/sample-minecraft-bedrock-pack/README.md

-# Sample Minecraft Bedrock Pack
+# Development Template Minecraft Bedrock Pack

 This repository provides a ready-to-use development template of a Minecraft Bedrock pack, designed for easy adaptation and development.

 ## Features

-- **Complete Pack**: Includes both a Behavior Pack and a Resource Pack with preconfigured manifests.
+- **Complete Pack**: Includes both a Behavior Pack and a Resource Pack with pre configured manifests.
 - **Automation**: Build, development, and packaging scripts using `esbuild` and `archiver`.
 - **Hot Reload**: Automatic reload support via `nodemon`.